percioreinert/PUCRS.ES/README.md

 # PUCRS.ES

-This repository is to keep track of my University's exercises in Java.
+Repository for the Fundamentals of Programming classes in my University, PUCRS.